Vyral/charlie-epstein-blog/_posts/2017-04-26-how-automatic-escalation-helps-your-employees-save.md

 {% include youtube.html %}

-Welcome back to my series based on my book “Save, America, Save”.
+Welcome back to my series based on my book “Save America Save”.
 Today I’m covering the third automatic feature in “Auto to the 5th Power,” automatic escalation. **This is my all-time favorite automatic feature, and here’s why.**

 I want to mention up front that I think this is the most important feature you can add to your employees’ retirement plans.
 In my first book, “Paychecks for Life,” I talk about a very simple mantra called “ten one now.”
 What does this mean?

 **On average, an employee needs to save 10% of their pay if they are going to have a chance at getting to their retirement years with enough money to pay for all the things they desire to do.** Quite frankly, when I stand in front of your employees and tell them to do this, a majority of them are going to say, “Charlie, that’s just not going to happen.”

-However, what they don’t realize is that there is more than one way to save that money. **To illustrate that, I like to use an example of three different hypothetical employees: Susan, George, and Morgan.** Let’s assume that each of them are 30 years old, make $40,000 per year, and want to save 10% each year.&nbsp;
+However, they don't realize is that there is more than one way to save that money. **To illustrate that, I like to use an example of three different hypothetical employees: Susan, George, and Morgan.** Let’s assume that each of them are 30 years old, make $40,000 per year, and want to save 10% each year.&nbsp;

-Susan says she can save 10% of her pay, and she does it for the next 35 years.
+Susan says she will save 10% of her pay over the next 35 years.
 After that period of time, she has over $445,000 in her account.
 That’s a tidy sum.

 {% include pullquote.html %}